 Parenting is hard.
 Want to make it easier for yourself?
-Then, TAKE THE CHALLENGE!
+Then, TAKE THE CHALLENGE and stop spanking!

 What have you got to lose?
 April 30th is the NO SPANK CHALLENGE – one day to take a break from spanking our children.
 One day!
 That’s it.
 What have you got to lose?
 A lot actually!
 You lose the risk categories that spanking puts your child in.
 You lower the chances of aggression, delinquency, depression, feelings of alienation, use of violence toward a spouse, and lower economic and professional achievement.
 By not spanking our children, we lower their risk for a host of psychological, physical and societal issues.